Special Virtual Event

 - Free, no ticket required

-Composer Ryn Jorgensen, Scoring Engineer Carl Newmark, and IU Jacobs School of Music Associate Professor Larry Groupé are scheduled to be present for a virtual conversation and interactive Q&A moderated by IU Cinema Assistant Director of Events, Facilities, and Guest Services Jessica Davis Tagg.
+Composer Ryn Jorgensen, Scoring Engineer Carl Newmark, and IU Jacobs School of Music Associate Professor Larry Groupé are scheduled to be present for a virtual conversation and interactive Q&A moderated by IU Cinema Events and Operations Director Jessica Davis Tagg.

 Earlier this year, IU Cinema premiered a new orchestral score from composer Ryn Jorgensen for the 1920 film Dr. Jekyll and Mr. Hyde.
 The score was commissioned for the Jon Vickers Film Scoring Award, endowed by the Honorable P.A.
 Mack Jr. We have worked with Jorgensen and Kino Lorber to bring their score and the film to IU Cinema’s Virtual Screening Room.
 The original score had its world premiere at IU Cinema in February 2020.

 Join us for a virtual film introduction, film screening, and interactive Q&A with composer Ryn Jorgensen, Scoring Engineer Carl Newmark, and IU Jacobs School of Music Associate Professor Larry Groupé.
-Be sure to download the free online meeting platform Zoom to your computer or phone to be able to access this virtual event.
-A Zoom registration link will be provided closer to the event date.
+Be sure to download the free online meeting platform Zoom to your computer or phone to be able to access this virtual event and sign up to join the November 6 Zoom event via this link.

-You will be able to stream the film at no charge to the device of your choosing.
+You will be able to stream the film at no charge Nov.
+6–8 to the device of your choosing.
 Only those registered for the Zoom event will have access to the film.
-More details will be posted closer to the program date.

 Originally from Detroit, Mich., Ryn Jorgensen is a media- focused composer, orchestrator, editor, and copyist currently pursuing a masters degree through the Berklee College of Music in Valencia, Spain.
 They graduated from the Jacobs School of Music, studying composition with a minor in Scoring for Film and Visual Media with Larry Groupé and have worked with Yoav Goren and Jeff Fayman, Rick Marvin, Roger Neill, Lars Clutterham, and Steve Thomas.
 Ryn’s projects span many genres, from animated shorts with electronic scores to full-length silent films scored for live ensemble.
 Their most recent project was Black Boy Joy, a short film directed by Martina Lee, which premiered October 15, 2019, at the ArcLight Cinema in Hollywood.
 Past collaborations include an in-app video collaboration with the Library of Congress and a full-length television episode in collaboration with The Media School at IU.
 Ryn also writes concert music in a versatile style which encompasses standard big band works, avant-garde string quartets, pan-diatonic choral works, and more.